 28 Jan Professional Website or DIY Web Design: The Good, The Bad, The Ugly

-It’sno surprise by now if you’re a business owner or entrepreneur, your business needs a website.
-There is simply no way around it.
-We live in a digital world and with that said, it’s a must that businesses of any kind have a digital presence to succeed.
-Before this totally took effect, I remember getting yellow page phone books the size of the Harry Potter books or them even coming in 2 books.
+If you run a business, you definitely need a website – there is simply no way around it.
+Businesses require a thriving online presence if they are to succeed in the digital era.
+Back in the day, I remember getting yellow page phone books the size of the Harry Potter books or them even coming in 2 books way before this so-called age of the Internet.
 I guess I’m telling my age a bit but needless to say those glory days are gone.
-No one searches there, not even the boomers are going there anymore, so if you’re spending a bunch of money there you may want to reevaluate.
-Now that’s not to say that print marketing is obsolete and there are many effective print techniques, but that’s another post for another time.
-Okay, excuse the rant, back to the topic here in this post.
+No one – not even the baby boomers – searches there anymore, so if you’re spending a bunch of money trying to get into the local phone directory lists, you may want to reevaluate.
+But this is not to say that print marketing is completely obsolete given that there are still a lot of effective print techniques but that’s a different discussion altogether.
+I digress.
+Let’s go back to the topic of this post.

 Website Builder vs. Professional Website

-A popular option, particularly among small startup businesses, is the website builder.
+Using a website builder is a popular option particularly among small startups.
 When you’re working on a tight marketing budget, you want to hold on to your coins wherever possible and website builders present a very enticing solution.
-This is where we’re all for using a drag and drop editor.
-You’d want to put some time into it and research web design tips if you don’t know anything or have experience with UX and UI.
+Most of these platforms feature user-friendly, drag-and-drop features perfect for people who do not have any coding experience.
+If you don’t know much about UX and UI, you may want to take some time to research web design tips before you dabble into DIY website design though.

 A website builder is a kit that pretty much contains the essential ingredients to creating a basic website – hosting, domain name registration and a page editor so you can put up content on the site.
 Think of this as your web development starter pack.
 You have the barest essentials and not much else.
 You can get a domain name set up, launch a basic website for your business and call it a day.